 Fire safety doors

 You should not prop open entrance doors and internal communal doors.
 In the event of a fire they help to limit the rapid spread of fire, giving residents (particularly those with poor mobility) valuable minutes to evacuate the building.

-In sheltered housing schemes, the site officer on duty cleans the communal areas.
+In Independent Living schemes, the site officer on duty cleans the communal areas.

-If you lose the door fob key to your communal entrance door or require additional fob keys, contact your Neighbourhood Management Officer (NMO).
+If you lose the door fob key to your communal entrance door or require additional fob keys, contact your Housing Officer.
 We will require payment in advance.

-We do not provide a window cleaning service to tenants other than for sheltered housing schemes where windows are cleaned twice a year.
+We do not provide a window cleaning service to tenants other than for Independent Living schemes where windows are cleaned twice a year.

 We are responsible for maintaining the grassed areas and landscaping on our estates.
 Grounds maintenance includes strimming, shrub pruning, weed control, litter picking and footpath clearance and will take place between March and October.

 This work may also include repair work to play equipment, footpath and ‘hard landscaping’ such as bollards, seating and raised flower beds.

 Tree maintenance and management